playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 In certain cases, we want to store values that aren't player specific, but instead affect our entire data pack.
 For example, we might want to track the total number of animals spawned in our world in addition to the number of animals for each player.

 We can do this by referencing a *nonexistent player*.
-The scoreboard will include an entry for any entity or name, regardless of whether it actually exists in our world - so by using an invalid name as the target, we can reference it globally from anywhere in our code.
+The scoreboard will include an entry for any entity or name, regardless of whether it actually exists in our world - so by using a name that will never exist, we can reference it globally from anywhere in our code.

 ```shell
 scoreboard players set $global fennifith.animals_spawned 4